Board of Revision (BOR)

 - Court of Common Pleas: 513-946-5635

-- If I get a reduction in value, how do I get a refund or credit?
+- If the Board reduces my value, how do I get a refund or credit?

 - All decisions are held for 30 days pending an appeal.
 Once that time has expired, the Board will adjust the records and issue a refund or credit.